Data Centers in Christchurch

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps located in Christchurch, as of September 2025.
-Businesses require private network connections to access cloud provider fabrics, with the nearest on-ramps located in Auckland.
-This architecture is suitable for backup and disaster recovery but may introduce latency for primary cloud workloads.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps located in Christchurch as of September 2025.
+Businesses require private network extensions or IP transit to connect to cloud provider points of presence in Auckland or across the Tasman Sea in Sydney.

-Internet Exchange Points (IXPs) The main peering point is the Christchurch Internet Exchange (CHIX), which facilitates local traffic exchange and improves network performance within the South Island.
-For broader national and international peering, traffic is typically routed through exchanges in Auckland.
+Internet Exchange Points (IXPs): The main exchange is the Christchurch Internet Exchange (CHIX), which facilitates local traffic peering, reducing latency and improving performance for South Island end-users.
+For broader peering, traffic is routed through exchanges in Auckland.

-Bare Metal Bare metal server options are available in Christchurch, providing dedicated compute resources for workloads that demand high performance and security.
-Providers like Hivelocity offer solutions that can be deployed locally to support latency-sensitive applications.
+Bare Metal: Bare metal server options are available in Christchurch, providing dedicated compute resources for performance-sensitive workloads.
+Providers like Hivelocity offer solutions in the region.

 Power Analysis